vaibhavTekk/rebuilding-explorers-world/README.md

 - Making an application with appropriate authentication pages
 - Add server-side rendered pages appropriately.

+## Project Description

+We are working on replicating the existing [Explorer's World](https://explorersworlddok.gtsb.io/).
+Previously, the repository was using [next.js](nextjs.org/).
+We are migrating to Astro to allow more flexibility.

+### Reasons why we are using Astro
+- We become framework agnostic
+- It is faster than any other framework
+- YOU CAN CODE HTML AS A COMPONENT/PAGE and it still works
+- Incredibly easy to work with.

+As the project progresses, we will be transferring major components to Astro.

 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: